Wolfen (film): Reception and legacy

-On the review aggregator website Rotten Tomatoes, Wolfen holds a 76% approval rating based on 25 critic reviews, with an average rating of 6.2/10.
+On the review aggregator website Rotten Tomatoes, Wolfen holds a 77% approval rating based on 26 critic reviews, with an average rating of 6.3/10.
 The consensus reads: “Police procedural meets werewolf flick in Wolfen, a creepy creature feature with a surprisingly profound side.”
 On Metacritic, the film has a weighted average score of 64 out of 100, based on 8 critics, indicating "generally positive reviews".

 Roger Ebert gave the film three and a half out of a possible four stars, calling it, "an uncommonly intelligent treatment of a theme that is usually just exploited."
 There was some disagreement if Wolfen is about werewolves.
-Time Out called it a "werewolf movie," but Roger Ebert asserted Wolfen "is not about werewolves but is about the possibility that Indians and wolves can exchange souls."
+Time Out called it a "werewolf movie," but Ebert asserted Wolfen "is not about werewolves but is about the possibility that Indians and wolves can exchange souls."

-It was nominated for Four Saturn Awards including Best Horror Film, Best Director for Wadleigh and Best Actor for Finney.
+The film was nominated for four Saturn Awards including Best Horror Film, Best Director for Wadleigh, Best Writing and Best Actor for Finney at the 9th Saturn Awards.

-A poster for the film can be seen in an alleyway in the film Joker toward the film's conclusion.
+A poster for the film can be seen in an alleyway in the 2019 film Joker toward the film's conclusion.